Σε συνέχεια του προηγούμενου σχετικά με τη γέννηση μιας ιδέας...

 We never thought beforehand that all the models, regardless the EoS, would fall on the same surface.
 Neutron stars are not black holes and there are too many degrees of freedom to have something like a no-hair theorem.
 The rest though is history.
 As soon as I moved to Tuebingen, I broadened the collection of EoSs that we had and still all the models were falling on the same surface.

 That was the birth of the neutron star few hair idea for us, in contrast to our initial expectations.
 The gravitational aspect of neutron stars turned out to be simpler than what we had thought.
-This is one of the interesting properties of science.
-You don't always get what you expect and it is fun to be surprised.
-And often the surprising result is better.

 The serendipity of the thing was that around the same period other people had stumbled on the related effect of I-Love-Q. The idea of universal properties of neutron stars was here to stay and people were converging to it from all sides.